History of Chitral

 The Kalash have always been proud of their way of life and recently so is the rest of Pakistan.
 Traditionally the Kalash were ostracized by their majority neighbors and forced deep into the mountains for their religious beliefs, they have been tolerated through gritted teeth.
 It is only recently, once communications improved and the tourist interest soared, that the Pakistani authorities have tried to understand this wonderful culture.

-3. Be adequately equipped with clothes for harsh change of temperatures that can happen anytime
+- Be adequately equipped with clothes for harsh change of temperatures.

-4. Carry enough Pakistani currency.
-Money changing facility is not good at the Banks
+- Carry enough Pakistani currency.
+Money changing facility is not good at the Banks.

-5. Carry a guide book but don’t blindly follow it.
-Ask the locals,they are helpful
+- Carry a guide book but don’t blindly follow it.
+Ask the locals,they are helpful.

-7. Be courteous and get courtesy in return
+- Be courteous and get courtesy in return.

-8. Be prepared to get stuck up in Chitral due to closure of road and cancellation of flights
+- Be prepared to get stuck up in Chitral.
+Closure of road and cancellation of flights is always expected.

 1. Don’t venture into Chitral unprepared